10th EASN Virtual International Conference

 LABOR Technical Workshop

-The LABOR Technical Workshop will be held as a virtual event of the 10th EASN International Conference on Innovation in Aviation & Space to the Satisfaction of the European Citizens on September XXth 2020 at XX:YYpm CEST.
-The workshop consists of 6 oral presentations of selected contributions (20 min each including 5 min for Q&A) and a panel discussion (1 hour).
+The LABOR Technical Workshop was held as a virtual event of the 10th EASN International Conference on Innovation in Aviation & Space to the Satisfaction of the European Citizens on September 3rd 2020 at 14:30 CEST.
+The workshop consisted of 6 oral presentations of selected contributions and a panel discussion.

 This workshop has received funding from the Clean Sky’s Horizon 2020 research and innovation program under grant agreement N° 785419